 If your meeting hits capacity, Teams will seamlessly scale to accommodate a 10,000-person view-only broadcast experience.
-Plus, during this time of increased remote work, take advantage of even larger 20,000-person broadcasts through the end of this year.
+Plus, during this time of increased remote work, take advantage of even larger 20,000-person broadcasts till June 30, 2023.
 Webinars currently don't support a view-only broadcast experience.

 Microsoft Teams allows up to 10,000 attendees to join a Teams meeting.
 After the capacity of the main meeting has been reached (which is when 1000 users enter a meeting), additional attendees will join with a view-only experience.